Tactics/cf_developer_docs/source/includes/32_categories.html.md

 }
 ```

+This example illustrates the use of **inline query arguments**.

-In this example we will query a list of specific elements for an administration.
+Let's query all the archiveCategories for an administration.
 To indicate which administration, we'll pass the VAT number as an argument to our query, after which we'll ask for both types of categories,
 with their respective members.

-Each member will provide us with an ID that we can use in other queries, as well as a name.
+Each member has an ID you can use to upload a file to the archive using the uploadArchiveFile mutation.

-This example illustrates the use of inline query arguments.

 If you'd like to test the example above, you can use this link to the GraphQL Playground:
 [https://graphqlbin.com](https://graphqlbin.com)